i-doit/knowledge-base/docs/en/installation/manual-installation/suse-linux-enterprise-server.md

 ---
-title: Suse Linux Enterprise Server 15 SP6
+title: SUSE Linux Enterprise Server 15 SP6
-description: Suse Linux Enterprise Server 15 SP6
+description: SUSE Linux Enterprise Server 15 SP6
 icon: simple/suse
 status:
 lang: en
 ---

-!!! note "Stand i-doit **32**"
+!!! note "Tested with i-doit **32**"

 We explain in a few steps which packages to install and configure in this article.